ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

   pullPolicy: Always
 ```

-Generally speaking, this is all you need to update a Helm chart with an OpenShift compatible non-root Docker image.
-Most community Helm charts don't have complicated configurations that require root privileges.
-For those that do, they usually come in the form of one-off init containers that perform some administrative tasks on the container hosts.
+Generally speaking, this is all you need to update a Helm Chart with an OpenShift compatible non-root Docker image.
+Most community Helm Charts don't have complicated configurations that require root privileges.
+But for those that do, they usually come in the form of one-off init containers that perform some administrative tasks on the container hosts.
 Usually, the workaround for those is to remove those containers from the charts themselves and perform those actions on the host yourself before deploying the charts.
 However, with anything in software engineering, the changes you will have to make will depend on the chart and the workload itself and must be addressed individually.

 With that knowledge in mind, let's move on to going over how we adapted the `bluecompute-ce` application to run its processes as non-root in order to work on OpenShift.